Alexandra Mor

-Alexandra Mor is an American jewelry designer and artistic director, who works from headquarters in New York City's Diamond District, where she founded her jewelry brand ALEXANDRA MOR.
+Alexandra Mor is an American jewelry designer and creative director, who founded her jewelry brand ALEXANDRA MOR from headquarters in New York City's Diamond District in from 2010- 2021.

 Early life

 Mor was born and raised in Israel´s multicultural Mélange.
 At a young age her French couturier mother taught her the concept of handcrafted design which suited her affinity for the creative realm.

 Career

 Mor started to pursue a career as a filmmaker and worked as assistant director and producing manager.
 In 2004 she found her passion in jewelry during a jewelry bench class in New York City´s Jewelry District.

-Alexandra Mor (brand)
+ALEXANDRA MOR (The brand)

-Mor's pieces are distinguished by details of knife-edged wire and yellow gold interior lining using diamonds and gemstones.
+The collections under the ALEXANDRA MOR brand are distinguished by details of knife-edged wire and yellow gold interior lining using diamonds and gemstones.
 Mor launched her brand and first limited-edition collection at the Phillips de Pury auction house in December 2010, and in 2014, launched her first retail jewelry collection at Dorfman Jewelers in Boston.
 In 2015, Mor debuted a series of pieces created exclusively for the New York City retailer Bergdorf Goodman.

 Mor's work has been worn on the red carpet by many, including Oprah, Lupita Nyong'o and Mila Kunis.

 In 2016, after spending a decade working in New York City, Mor moved to the island of Bali in Indonesia.

 For the 2019 edition of the US Protagonist Event, Mor created a Capsule Collection featuring the tagua seed and emeralds from the Muzo Mines in Colombia.